 The experts and the participants further discussed the challenging task of business privatization, considering the informal power of oligarchs and their disproportional strong capital base as well as the question of economic and industrial transition in the Eastern regions of Ukraine.
 In connection with the latter topic, many emphasized the role of the on-going war in the Donbass and the resulting necessity for continuous foreign support, especially from EU countries.

-This Event was a joint venture of the IEP projects “Platform for Analytics and Intercultural Communication” (PAIC) and the “Berlin Policy Hub”.
+This event was a joint venture of the IEP projects “Platform for Analytics and Intercultural Communication” (PAIC) and the Berlin Policy Hub.
 The project PAIC aims at promoting professional expertise among Ukrainian think tanks, creating synergies between German and Ukrainian think tanks and transferring knowledge about developments in Ukraine to Germany.
-PAIC is conducted in close cooperation with the Ilko Kucheriv Democratic Initiatives Foundation (DIF, Kyiv) and the think tanks development and research initiative think twice UA (Kyiv) and is kindly supported by the Federal Foreign Office.
-The “Berlin Policy Hub” seeks to bridge the gap between Europeanisation discourses in the EU (Germany) and EU neighboring countries by bringing together policy research organisations from Eastern Partnership countries (Georgia, Moldova and Ukraine) with their counterparts and decision-makers in Berlin.
+PAIC is conducted in close cooperation with the Ilko Kucheriv Democratic Initatives Foundation (DIF, Kyiv) and the think tanks development and research initiative think twice UA (Kyiv) and is kindly supported by the Federal Foreign Office.
+The Berlin Policy Hub seeks to bridge the gap between Europeanization discourses in the EU (Germany) and EU neighboring countries by bringing together policy research organizations from Eastern Partnership countries (Georgia, Moldova and Ukraine) with their counterparts and decision-makers in Berlin.
 IEP acts as a first contact-point, hosting institution and gateway for think tanks eager to expand their networks with German research institutions and relevant policy makers.